Spacetime geometry of acoustics and electromagnetism: Completing the geometric descriptions

 are the observed power and force on the probe in the frame $\gamma_0$.
 Here the roles of $W_e$ and $W_m$ as transferable power per unit charge are particularly clear.
 These relations are summarized for convenience in Table~\ref{tab:em}.

-To reiterate, these modified force and power equations imply that the \emph{power} fields $W_e$ and $W_m$ are \emph{experimentally measurable} by weak probe charges just like the usual electromagnetic \emph{force} fields $\vec{E}$ and $\vec{H}$.
-The extra force terms that depend on the power fields are \emph{parallel} to the probe velocity, so are qualitatively distinguishable from the magnetic forces that are perpendicular to the velocity and the electric forces that are independent of velocity.
+To reiterate, these modified force and power equations imply that any non-zero \emph{power} fields $W_e$ and $W_m$ should be \emph{experimentally measurable} by weak probe charges just like the usual electromagnetic \emph{force} fields $\vec{E}$ and $\vec{H}$.
+The extra force terms that depend on the power fields are \emph{parallel} to the probe velocity, so should be qualitatively distinguishable from the magnetic forces that are perpendicular to the velocity and the electric forces that are independent of velocity.
 These extra force terms would cause a probe charge to brake or accelerate along its direction of motion.
-Such an effect has not been experimentally observed, which is why the power fields $W_e$ and $W_m$ have been successfully neglected in traditional electromagnetism.
+Evidently, such an effect has not been necessary to include in order to describe experimental observations, implying that \emph{the power fields vanish physically}, which is no surprise given their omission from the traditional Maxwell theory.

-Importantly, however, the seeming absence of these force terms can also be interpreted as \emph{experimental confirmation} of the Lorenz-Fitzgerald causal gauge conditions $\nabla \cdot a_e = \nabla\wedge a_m = 0$ that set $W_e = W_m = 0$.
-It is also worth noting that such a power-induced self-braking force term may be nontrivially related to the long-standing problem of radiation back-reaction on a probe charge from its own emitted field.
-Including such self-interaction yields problematic self-acceleration \cite{Rohrlich2007-sy} that can be derived by integrating the radiated power.
-Reintroducing these previously neglected power fields and their corresponding force term parallel to the velocity may shed light on this self-interaction issue, which is an intriguing question for future investigation.
+Importantly, however, the absence of these technically possible force terms has an added significance in this extended formulation, since verifying that the power fields are zero is an \emph{experimental confirmation} of the Lorenz-Fitzgerald causal gauge conditions $\nabla \cdot a_e = \nabla\wedge a_m = 0$ that set $W_e = W_m = 0$.
+In the traditional Maxwell theory, these conditions are optional partial gauge constraints; however, in this extended formulation the causal gauge constraints are an experimentally motivated necessity.
+Put another way, this geometrically complete electromagnetic theory is more tightly constrained by existing experimental data than the traditional electromagnetic theory.

+As an intriguing side note, the possibility of consistently having a nonzero power-induced self-braking force term in the theory could be related to the long-standing problem of radiation back-reaction on a charged particle from its own emitted field.
+Including such self-interaction in the traditional Maxwell theory yields a problematic self-acceleration term that seems to contradict experiment \cite{Rohrlich2007-sy}, and is notably derived by integrating the radiated power.
+It may be the case that including the nonzero power fields $W_e$ and $W_m$ near the charged particle, along with their corresponding force term parallel to the velocity, could help resolve this consistency issue for the traditional electromagnetic theory, which is an intriguing question for future investigation.